Health

 Tuberculosis: Causes, Risk Factors, Symptoms, Prevention, and Treatment in 2025

 Many assume tuberculosis (TB) is a disease of the past, but millions still contract TB worldwide each year.
-In fact, the WHO reports that in 2025, TB remains a leading cause of infectious disease deaths globally.
+According to the World Health Organization (WHO), TB remains a leading cause of infectious disease deaths globally in 2025.
 This article breaks down the latest facts, prevention strategies, and treatment advancements so you can stay informed and protect yourself.

 An image of the tuberculosis bacteria